bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

 better for the case where many different services are running on a unit.
 64K mode however will allow file serving operations to run more quickly and efficiently and would probably be a better choice if the unit was a dedicated file server and did little else.
-In addition using a 64K kernel would mean that users will have the option of maintaining access to the native large Data partition as created by the Seagate Cental native firmware because this Data parititon can only be accessed by using a 64K page kernel.
+In addition, using a 64K kernel would mean that users will have the option of maintaining access to the native large Data partition as created by the Seagate Cental native firmware because this Data parititon can only be accessed by using a 64K page kernel.
 Users who choose the 4K kernel will